Subscribe now to stay up-to-date

 Data normalization: Manual vs. automatic

-Data normalization helps reduce redundant data and improves data integrity.
-It’s also critical for customer data onboarding.
+Data normalization helps reduce redundant data and improve data integrity, and it's critical for customer data onboarding.
 Without proper data normalization, data quality issues are plentiful so customers can't get much use out of the data they import.
 The result is time spent updating data to where they can’t achieve what they want out of your platform.
-Of course, this inevitably could lead to customer churn
+Of course, this inevitably could lead to customer churn.

 With most data importers, building data normalization functionality is labor intensive.
 Thankfully, it can be done automatically instead of manually, so you no longer have to put customer experience at risk in order to save time.

-In this post, we dive into the definition of data normalization, why it matters, and your options when it comes to importing data:
+In this post, we dive into the definition of data normalization, why it matters, and your options when it comes to importing data, covering:

 1. What is data normalization?